nagasudhirpulla/taming_python/blog/skills/flask_google_login.md

 - Open Google Developer Console
 - Click on "Create Project" and create a project
 - Go to "APIs & Services" in the left navigation bar
+- Click on the "Enabled APIs & Services" menu in the left navigation bar and click the "ENABLE APIs AND SERVICES" button.
 - Click on "Credentials" in the left menu
 - Click on "Create Credentials" button at the top.
 Select OAuth Client ID